Heeten/hello-monorepo-bazel/src/05_rust_cli_client_with_clap.md

 cd $HOME/repo/third_party/rust
 cargo raze
 ```

+> For some reason on my VM cargo raze failed and looking at the [cargo-raze code](https://github.com/google/cargo-raze/blob/v0.16.1/impl/src/rendering/bazel.rs#L78) it seems to be because a dummy directory is missing.
+I
+fixed this by running `mkdir -p "/tmp/cargo-raze/doesnt/exist/"` and then running `cargo raze` again.

 This should create a few different files in that directory, and a remote directory.
 The `$HOME/repo/third_party/rust/BUILD.bazel` file creates a new `:log` target which